Assembling Picade Max (4/4)

 Use the M4 screws and nuts to secure the joysticks to the panel.
 Note that we're only using two of the four mounting holes for each joystick.

-Split the joystick cable into two seperate cables.
+Split the joystick cable into two separate cables.

 Use the chunky beige connectors to attach the cables to both joysticks.